 I love, love, love the new wooden slat bench.
 I finally got that out of my system.

 Please excuse the blurry picture of the inspiration wooden slat bench.
-I snapped this on my walk on a day where it looked like nobody was home.
+While on a walk I snapped this picture on a day where it looked like nobody was home.
 I had already built the bench on the day I snuck this picture.

 Oh, I looked on Pinterest, and I found another tutorial you might like from The Creative Mom.
 Her slatted wood bench has arms.